 Why is my Baby Chick Chirping Loudly?

 Loud chirping may alarm discomfort.
-Chicks are chipping because they are either chilling or feeling hot, and it is best to check the temperature.
+Chicks are chirping because they are either chilling or feeling hot, and it is best to check the temperature.
 Also, they may be hungry or thirsty.
 Other than that, they are chirping loudly because of an illness or disease.

 What to do with a Sick Baby Chick?